-A Disclaimer on your app or website is often the best way to address specific points of liability that could fall outside a Terms and Conditions or a Privacy Policy agreement.
+A Disclaimer on your app or website is often the best way to address specific points of liability that could fall outside a Terms and Conditions agreement or a Privacy Policy agreement.

 This article will discuss some of the most common and important disclaimers and what purposes they serve while showing examples from real businesses that use these disclaimers.
-We've also put together a Sample Disclaimer Template that you can use to help write your own.

 Our Disclaimer Generator can generate a legal disclaimer for your business, website or mobile app.
 Just follow these steps: